Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 Do not miss getting yourself a delicious donut from the famous Berry Donut Van!

-Be warned though, Berry gets extremely busy, especially on weekend and school holidays.
+Be warned though, Berry gets extremely busy, especially on weekends and school holidays.
 Get to town early in the morning or late in the afternoon to avoid the crowds.

-The next town south from Kiama is Gerringong, and is well worth spending a day (or more) exploring.
+The next town south of Kiama is Gerringong, which is well worth spending a day (or more) exploring.

 This little quaint town has a number of 19th-century buildings lining the streets.
 Stop in for a coffee or lunch and go for a walk.